-Contact: Matt Ricchiazzi 716-548-3371 matt@muwekma.org October 21, 2024
+Contact: Matt Ricchiazzi 716-548-3371 matt@muwekma.org October 20, 2024

-Tribal Chairwoman Charlene Nijmeh condemns Secretary Deb Haaland's response to violent National Parks Police attack on her delegation while enroute to meet with the Bureau of Indian Affairs
+Tribal Chairwoman Charlene Nijmeh slams Secretary Deb Haaland's response to violent National Parks Police attack on her delegation while enroute to the Bureau of Indian Affairs

-WASHINGTON, DC - In a powerful letter addressed to Interior Secretary Deb Haaland, Tribal Chairwoman Charlene Nijmeh of the Bay Area's Muwekma Ohlone Tribe has called for accountability following violent police actions against her people by the Department of the Interior.
-The letter, dated October 20, 2024, criticizes the violent assault on her people by the National Parks Police on October 15th and 16th, where tribal members were subjected to "unnecessary, unprovoked, and unjustified police actions," the Chairwoman writes.
+WASHINGTON, DC - In a powerful letter addressed to Interior Secretary Deb Haaland, Tribal Chairwoman Charlene Nijmeh has called for accountability following violent police actions against her people by the Department of the Interior.
+The letter, dated October 20, 2024, criticizes the violent attack on her people by the National Parks Police on October 15th and 16th, where tribal members were subjected to "unnecessary, unprovoked, and unjustified police actions," the Chairwoman writes.